rebelsky/csc207c/_eboards/eboard20.md

 _Approximate overview_

 * Administrivia
-* One more attempt to analyze
+* One more attempt to analyze merge sort
+* Lab

 Administrivia
 -------------